argahutama/flutter_cubit_playground/README.md

 make all-prod
 ```

 By default, the app runs in debug mode.
-If you want to run the app in release mode, add FLAGS="--release" after the command.
+If you want to run the app in release mode, add `FLAGS="--release"` in the end of the command.

 ## License